 For as confident as I thought I was the day leading up to the shoot, my mood plummeted as soon as the camera started snapping.
 It was hot.
 It was humid.
 I was sweating.
 The swimsuits I had tried on hours earlier suddenly felt tight.
 I didn't want to show my lower stomach (a part of my body I've hated since I started swimming competitively at age 8.)
 I thought surely I was making a big mistake.
 I worked myself into a legit tizzy.
 But I was already committed…

-Simply Be Bespoke Fit Swimsuit – Very Voluptuous (some of their suits have different cup size options!)
+Simply Be Bespoke Fit Swimsuit – Very Voluptuous (some of their suits have different cup size options!) – no longer available, see others here

 It wasn't that my body had changed in a couple of hours – it was the fear of being seen that created such a surge of anxiety.
 But as soon as I got in the water, I felt better.
 I freaking love the water!
 It's one of my favorite places to be.
 So why let one of my favorite things be ruined by the anxiety of my body not looking a certain way?